pnlbwh/luigi-pnlpipe/docs/README.md

 4. There are two types of *Dependency Graph*: `SVG` and `D3`.
 You can switch between them by clicking on the tab on top right corner.
 When the parent task has a bunch of dependencies, `SVG` graph depicts the order in which jobs are picked up for running.
 On the other hand, `D3` graph shows the actual dependency.
 See [luigi/issues/2889](https://github.com/spotify/luigi/issues/2889) for better explanation.
-So, it is always advisable to look at `D3` graph.
+So, it is advised to always look at `D3` graph.

 Feel free to report any other issues at https://github.com/pnlbwh/luigi-pnlpipe/issues